 Once the seller agrees to your offer, your attorney will represent your interests in hammering out the details.
 During this time, he or she will conduct due diligence, which includes things such as reviewing the co-op or condo’s financial statements and board meeting minutes, and you should have an inspection done.

 Once you sign off, you are “in-contract” to use real estate parlance, and it is legally binding.
 While you can back out any time before this, you do not want to do this too many times.
-You may have a valid reason for not completing the deal, such as an inspection that shows you need to make costly repairs or a poor co-op financials.
+You may have a valid reason for not completing the deal, such as an inspection that shows you need to make costly repairs or a weak co-op financials.

 Otherwise, you have wasted your time, along with your agent’s, the seller, and his or her agent.
 If you find yourself continually walking away, we advise asking yourself if you are emotionally and financially ready to make a home purchase.